-The 5 Most Important Things You Need to Do To Sell Your Home FSBO
+The 5 Most Important Things You Need to Do to Sell Your Home FSBO

-My name is Joel Daniel, broker & owner of Greenleaf Real estate in Temecula, California.
+My name is Joel Daniel.
+I am a broker and owner of Greenleaf Real Estate in Temecula, California.
 I have made many mistakes selling homes over the years, learning from each one.
 I now run a successful real estate brokerage and wanted to pass on some of my knowledge and experience.
-This blog post and video goes over The 5 Most Important Things You Need to Do To Sell Your Home FSBO.
-Although money is important, keeping yourself free from liability before, during and after the sale is just as important.
-Some of the things I will go over include pricing, documentation, target marketing on Facebook and lifestyle videos.
+This blog post and video go over the 5 most important things you need to do to sell your home FSBO.
+Although money is important, keeping yourself free from liability before, during, and after the sale is just as important.
+Some of the things I will go over include pricing, documentation, target marketing on Facebook, and lifestyle videos.

-- I would come in with an offer below market with an explanation of why and documentation for my reasoning.
+- I would come in with an offer below market value with an explanation of why and documentation for my reasoning.
 I know you don’t have any other offers and are probably getting desperate.

-- I would ask the seller to pay for some closing costs, again I know you don’t have any other options.
+- I would ask the seller to pay for some closing costs; again, I know you don’t have any other options.

-The point I’m trying to make is simple, make sure you have a proper price tag on the home that you are trying to sell.
+The point I’m trying to make is simple: make sure you have a proper price tag on the home that you are trying to sell.
 The cost will be $300–$700.

-I really feel that this is overlooked throughout the country not only with FSBO listings but with actual agent listings.
-It is very important to portray your home as the one buyers want and stands above the rest.
-Professional photography and drone footage is absolutely going to put your home in this category.
-A few years ago, I actually tested a few listings taking photographs with my cell phone, after the first week was up I had professional photographs done.
+I really feel that this is overlooked throughout the country, not only with FSBO listings but with actual agent listings.
+It is very important to portray your home as the one buyers want and as one that stands above the rest.
+Professional photography and drone footage are absolutely going to put your home in this category.
+A few years ago, I actually tested a few listings, taking photographs with my cell phone; after the first week was up, I had professional photographs done.
 There was a noticeable difference in traffic between professional photography and my cell phone.

-Hire a Transaction Coordinator or Agent to Do the Paperwork
+Hire a transaction coordinator or agent to do the paperwork.

-Thank you for reading our blog, we are a local husband and wife real estate brokerage (Greenleaf Real Estate) and Appraisal Company.
+Thank you for reading our blog.
+We are a local husband-and-wife real estate brokerage (Greenleaf Real Estate) and appraisal company.
 If you have any questions regarding real estate in or around the Temecula area, please don’t hesitate to call us.
 We have some great VIP programs for both buyers and sellers.
 We will represent you with honesty and integrity while saving you money.
-Please fill out the form below and we will contact you ASAP.
+Please fill out the form below, and we will contact you ASAP.